- Religion and Philosophy»

 Spirit, Soul, or Consciousness?

-There has been a recent increase in the amount of those that classify themselves as “spiritual non-religious”.
-What is defined by some as the belief in the existence of the human spirit and whether it be our current form of consciousness or the belief in the possibility that we move on to a greater state of being after death.
+Now more than ever there has been an observable societal shift in with more and more people classifying themselves as “spiritual non-religious”.
+The belief that we as humans have a religiously rooted soul has given way to the perception that while we may likely have some kind of essence that passes on, the restrictions of specific dogma are too much for our over intellectual western society to swallow.
 This stems from a societal trend in which many people have decided to forfeit any kind of religious dogma and instead opt for a more individualized approach to their existence.
+One that is based on perception rather than previously designed religious cannon.
 While in some ways this can be considered the first step into a more united and more accepting society in which everyone is considered different and unique with regard to their faith, there may also be some potential downsides to this.

 This brings me to my larger point.
 My next piece will address why spiritualism without some type of faith can be dangerous and in some cases down right ridiculous.
 For this piece I only want to share my thought that all of the various forms of belief and individualized faith may be the result of a lack of identity in today’s generation.
 It would seem that we do not know ourselves as well as we claim to.
-Whether this is because we live in a time where information comes at us by the millisecond creating an atmosphere of over stimulus or because we have as a species have reached a point where organized religion holds less value remains to be seen.
+Whether this is because we live in a time where information comes at us by the millisecond creating an atmosphere of over stimulus or because we as a species have reached a point where organized religion holds less value remains to be seen.
 Freedom of religion is not a bad thing, spiritualism without any kind of religion or faith seems to be the beginnings of a chaotic and argumentative society.